joshbegley/nyt-latest/README.md

 `El malestar económico está empujando a muchos europeos hacia la derecha nacionalista.
 Las elecciones locales en el Reino Unido deberían darnos una idea de cuántos.`\
 https://www.nytimes.com/es/2026/05/07/espanol/mundo/guerra-iran-votantes-europa.html

-**World in Waiting Game Over Iran Peace Proposal Response**\
+**Here’s the latest.**\
-`An Iranian official said that Tehran would convey its reply through Pakistan, a key mediator.
-Another Iranian official earlier dismissed a reported proposal to end the war as a “list of American wishes.”`\
+`The spokesman for Iran’s foreign ministry, Esmail Baghaei, said late Wednesday that his government was reviewing an American response to a 14-point Iranian proposal to end the war and would give its response to Pakistan, a key mediator.`\
 https://www.nytimes.com/live/2026/05/07/world/iran-trump-hormuz-peace-deal/iran-war-us-peace-plan-trump

 **What the End of Spirit Airlines Means for the Future of Flying**\